neuro4ml/neuro4ml.github.io/Week_9/1-Does_Work.md

 Not really, as in truth, none of these transistors directly controls pixel luminance.

-So maybe, instead of analyzing individual transistors we should try to identify functional ensembles - groups of transistors with correlated temporal dynamics?
+So maybe, instead of analysing individual transistors we should try to identify functional ensembles - groups of transistors with correlated temporal dynamics?

 To do that the authors, record the activity of all 3,510 transistors simultaneously over time - during the three different video games.
 The data is shown in [the rightmost plot](#microplots), with time on the x-axis and transistors on the y-axis per game, and again you can see that it resembles large-scale neural data.